nsankareswari-70/Data-cleaning-in-excel/README.md

 2. Use the Eraser button and click Clear Formats
 3. Now, if you hover over the data, the text is not plain text; it's Hyperlinks in some places.
 To get rid of all the hyperlinks.
 Go to the Eraser button again and click Remove Hyperlinks
    ![img alt](https://github.com/nsankareswari-70/Data-cleaning-in-excel/blob/3fc9ef6e6e617cc4f36c9b129f2882f09039fdf4/ex110.png)
+4. Easy way to delete all the images in excel sheet
+   Go to Find and select option, click selection pane It shows all the images in the excel now click one image from the list to select.
+Press Ctrl+A to select all the images at the same time.
+Now press Delete button.
+   Now all the images are deleted.
+5.